bem/bem-sdk/packages/keyset/README.md

 # Keyset

-Tool for representation of BEM i18n keyset.
+The tool for representation of BEM i18n keyset.

 [![NPM Status][npm-img]][npm]